xiaoyuguan/ostwald_sqrpbc/README.md

-# ostwald_sqrpbc
+# -----ostwald_sqrpbc_Guan-----

-# PFHub Benchmark problem 2a input file & simulation result

-# running by MOOSE framework
+# Input file and simulation result of Ostwald ripening simulation in square mesh w periodic boundaries condition (PFHub Benchmark problem 2a).
+The simulation run by MOOSE framework